Bakgrunn og aktiviteter

 As of January 2007, I am professor in product design at the Department of Product Design.
 Since then, my research interests have broadened or even shifted to include the use phase.
 The research in my group has in recent years mainly focused on Design for Sustainable Behaviour.
 We focus on understanding how designers and firms can be facilitated in exploiting opportunities, both environmental and commercial, that may exist in designing products and contexts that make users use products in a sustainable way (or avoid that they use them in an unsustainable way).
 Three PhD students work/have worked on this: Ida Nilstad Pettersen (finished in May 2013), Johannes Zachrisson Daae (April 2014) and Kirsi Laitala (September 2014).

-As of 2014, I supervise two PhD students that focus on sustainable product, system and service design related to avoiding food waste (Marie Hebrok, employed at SIFO) and more specifically related to fresh bakery products (Sofie Østergaard, employed at Cernova AS).
+From 2014-2019, I supervised two PhD students that focus on sustainable product, system and service design related to avoiding food waste (Marie Hebrok, employed at SIFO/OsloMet) and more specifically related to fresh bakery products (Sofie Østergaard, employed at Cernova AS).

-From October 2015, two new PhD students, Faheem Ali and Raphaëlle Stewart, started their PhD project under joint supervision of Dr. Niki Bey (Technical University of Denmark) and myself.
-They both aim for a double degree from NTNU and DTU, and will jointly work on themes related to implementation of design for sustainability and sustainable business modelling.
+In October 2015, two PhD students, Faheem Ali and Raphaëlle Stewart, started their PhD project under joint supervision of Dr. Niki Bey (Technical University of Denmark) and myself, as part of a cotutelle agreement.
+In 2019 they defended their dissertations after successfully researching various themes related to implementation of design for sustainability and sustainable business modelling.
+As a result, they both received a double degree from NTNU and DTU.

 I the past I have also supervised Bijan Aryana (finished in May 2013); his research explored design for country-specific customisation of smart phones, in collaboration with LG Electronics.
 In 2012, my two former PhD students Elli Verhulst and Silje Aschehoug defended their dissertations; Elli researched how addressing human factors such as resistance and empowerment facilitate or complicate a sustainable design implementation process based on case studies in eight firms.
 Silje researched the availability, relevance and accessibility of information sources, that are relevant to sustainable design and manufacturing.
 Her work was based on case studies in the Norwegian automotive and furniture industry.